gristlabs/grist-help/help/integrators.md

 ![zapier mail options](images/zapier/gmail/zapier-mail-options.png)

 Once we've picked the service to connect, now we choose exactly what we want it to do.
-In this case, we choose that when there is a `New or Updated Record` in Grist, we will `Send Email` in Gmail:
+In this case, we choose that when there is a `New or Updated Record (Instant)` in Grist, we will `Send Email` in Gmail.
+Note the `Instant` there.
+Triggers in Zapier can be either a regular kind where Zapier periodically checks for changes (this is relatively slow), or a special "instant" kind that needs special support from the triggering service but is a lot faster.
+Grist supports either kind of trigger, and we strongly recommend "instant" if you prefer results in seconds rather than minutes, and especially if you are the sort to get anxious if someone doesn't respond to your IMs immediately.

 ![grist and gmail](images/zapier/gmail/grist-and-gmail.png)

 Once we've chosen a Grist account to use as before, we can pick a table within a document to monitor.
-In fact we pick a specific column to monitor.
-Typically this would be an `Updated At` column (see [Timestamp columns](timestamps.md)), but it can in fact be anything.
-In our case we just have a single cell to watch.

 ![grist setup](images/zapier/gmail/grist-setup.png)

+For instant triggers, we can optionally specify a ["readiness" column](integrators.md#readiness-column).
+If we leave this blank, anytime a record is created or changed in the selected table, Grist will notify Zapier about it.
+If we set it, it should generally be to a [toggle column](col-types.md#toggle-columns), and Grist will notify Zapier only for records when that column is turned on.
+That is handy for records that have many columns being filled in manually, when we don't want to trigger until they are complete.
+For this example, it is fine to leave the readiness column blank.
+(For regular non-instant triggers, we would need to pick a specific column to monitor.
+Ideally this would be an `Updated At` column, see [Timestamp columns](timestamps.md)).

 On the Gmail side, we can email to pre-set addresses, or this could be configured dynamically (we'll see an example of how in a moment):